joeljhanster/CrpytoChain/README.md

 - [x] Posted transactions through the fetch API
 - [x] Visualized the transaction pool - and added real-time polling capabilities
 - [x] Added a way to mine a block through the frontend

+### Section 12: Deploying to Production and Full-Stack Improvements
+- [x] Deployed the project to production
+- [x] Added a known addresses feature with both the backend and frontend
+- [x] Support a paginated exploration of the blocks with both the backend and frontend

 # Notes
 ### Block